bitnami/charts/bitnami/jasperreports/README.md

 - `service.nodePort` was deprecated, we recommend using `service.nodePorts.http` instead .
 - `containerPort` was deprecated, we recommend using `containerPorts.http` instead.

 Additionally also updates the MariaDB subchart to it newest major, 10.0.0, which contains similar changes.
+Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-1000) for more information.

 ### To 11.0.0